 - electrical wiring and components containing no hazardous liquids, and pipe and metals that are incidental to any of the above.

-Solid waste that is not construction and demolition debris (even if resulting from the construction, remodeling, repair and demolition of utilities, structures and roads and land clearing) includes, but is not limited to:
+Solid wastes that are not construction and demolition debris (even if resulting from construction, remodeling, repair and demolition activities includes:

 - corrugated container board